ressu-coding-club/club-website/README.md

 - [ ] Test everything
 - [ ] Host the website somewhere
   - [ ] SEO optimization
-  - [ ] add link to website from the School website
+  - [ ] add link to website from the school website
-  - [ ] schem.org, robots.txt
+  - [ ] schema.org, robots.txt, sitemap.xml

 ---

 ## License

 GNU General Public License v3.0.
-See more in Licence.
+See more under the licence.

 ---